BarshaC/TwitterAppCodePath/README.md

 * [ ] Compose tweet functionality is built using modal overlay
 * [ ] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 * [+] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
-* [ ] User can view following / followers list through any profile they view.
-* [ ] Use the View Binding library to reduce view boilerplate.
-* [ ] On the Twitter timeline, apply scrolling effects such as [hiding/showing the toolbar](http://guides.codepath.org/android/Using-the-App-ToolBar#reacting-to-scroll) by implementing [CoordinatorLayout](http://guides.codepath.org/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events).
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.

 The following **additional** features are implemented: